psylinse/stream-hubspot-chat-transcript/README.md

 ### Registration: Create a client and users

-Once the contact is created, we instantiate a Stream client by passing our unique Stream API Key and Stream Secret.
+Once the contact is created, we instantiate a Stream client bypassing our unique Stream API Key and Stream Secret.

 ```javascript
 //backend/routes/index.js:47